vitalik/django-ninja/docs/docs/tutorial/path-params.md

 ```

 !!! note
-    Notice that here we used a `Path` source hint to let NinjaAPI know that this schema will be applied to path parameters.
+    Notice that here we used a `Path` source hint to let Django Ninja know that this schema will be applied to path parameters.

 ### Documentation
 And when you open your browser at <a href="http://localhost:8000/api/docs" target="_blank">http://localhost:8000/api/docs</a>, you will see an automatic, interactive, API documentation like: